DATE OF NEXT REVIEW – SEPTEMBER 2018

 - has left care under a special guardianship order, a residence order or a child arrangements order

 We ensure that our additional pupil premium funding is well spent by developing an annual plan, targeted at individual pupil premium children, that supports learning and inclusion.
+The plan is developed at the start of the academic year with input of school teachers about the needs of pupil premium students in their class and then reviewed throughout the year.
+The plan is reviewed throughout the year to ensure that appropriate support is being given to help pupils make planned progress.

 Pupil Premium is a very important addition to our funding so if you think you may be entitled to free school meals please apply even if your child already benefits from the infant free school meal scheme.